 Insulating air tubes near the heater box output to better distribute heat © Ecohome

-Can a radiant floor provide all the necessary heat for a home?
+Can radiant floor heating provide all the necessary heat for a home?

 In theory, yes, but it will not meet the requirements of the Canadian Building Code.
 According to code, ventilation air cannot be introduced into a building at a temperature below 17° Celsius at floor level, and not below 13° Celsius from vents located high on walls or the ceiling.
 Because of that, every fully ducted ventilation system in a home with any type of radiant heat will require supplementary heating to heat ventilation air back up to ambient temperatures.